Maritime transport: Traffic and safety rules

 A. Training and qualifications

-Directive 94/58/EC of 22 November 1994 on the minimum level of training of seafarers gave the 1978 STCW Convention the full force of EU law.
-The convention underwent significant revisions in 1995, and again in 2010, entailing corresponding revisions to the EU directive, the most recent version of which is Directive 2012/35/EU of 21 November 2012.
+In 1994, the EU adopted a directive which gave the 1978 STCW Convention the full force of EU law.
+The convention underwent significant revisions, entailing corresponding revisions to the EU directive, the most recent version of which was adopted in the 2022 directive on the minimum level of training for seafarers (Directive (EU) 2022/993).
 It outlines the rules on training and competency standards for seafarer certification, as well as regulated specialist training.
-The directive also deals with Member States’ requirements for seafarer training, communication between crew members, and the verification of crew members’ certificates (port State control).
-It also includes stronger measures to combat fraudulent certification, higher standards for physical aptitude and updated safety training.
+The directive also deals with Member States’ requirements for seafarer training, communication between crew members and the verification of crew members’ certificates (port State control).

-Directive (EU) 2017/2397 of 12 December 2017 on the recognition of professional qualifications in inland navigation and repealing Council Directives 91/672/EEC and 96/50/EC provides a gradual phasing-in with transitional measures to extend professional qualification requirements beyond the level of boat masters to cover all crew in inland navigation in the EU.
-The updated directive lays down the obligation for deck crew members and persons in charge of emergency procedures to hold certificates of qualification.
+The 2017 directive on the recognition of professional qualifications in inland navigation (EU) 2017/2397) provided for the gradual extension of professional qualification requirements beyond the level of boatmaster to cover all crew in inland navigation in the EU.
+This directive, which repealed earlier legislation, lays down the obligation for deck crew members and persons in charge of emergency procedures to hold certificates of qualification.
 Boat masters sailing in hazardous circumstances should be specifically authorised to do so and should be required to demonstrate additional competences.
-On 18 February 2021 the Commission published a proposal for a directive amending Directive (EU) 2017/2397 as regards the transitional measures for the recognition of third countries certificates (COM(2021)0071).
-Following adoption by Parliament and the Council, Directive (EU) 2021/1233 was published in the Official Journal of the EU on 30 July 2021.
+The 2017 directive was amended by Directive (EU) 2021/1233, which introduced measures for the recognition of crew-member certificates issued by authorities of non-EU countries.

 B. Marine equipment

-Directive 96/98/EC of 20 December 1996 on marine equipment aimed to ensure the uniform application of the SOLAS Convention to equipment for commercial vessels, making the IMO resolutions deriving from it mandatory.
-Directive 2012/32/EU amended Directive 96/98/EC by replacing Annex A to adapt it to take account of the most recent amendments to international conventions and applicable testing standards.
-Directive 2014/90/EU of 23 July 2014 on marine equipment strengthened the implementation of the relevant rules and the monitoring of their observance.
+The 1996 directive on marine equipment (Council Directive 96/98/EC) aimed to ensure the uniform application of the SOLAS Convention to equipment for commercial vessels, making the IMO resolutions deriving from it mandatory.
+This was amended by Directive 2012/32/EU, which replaced Annex A to adapt it to take account of the most recent amendments to international conventions and applicable testing standards.
+Both directives were repealed by Directive 2014/90/EU, which strengthened the implementation of the relevant rules and the monitoring of their observance.

 C. Security on ships and in port facilities

-The ISPS (International Ship and Port Facility Security) Code was adopted at an IMO conference in 2002, together with amendments to other international agreements.
+The International Ship and Port Facility Security (ISPS) Code was adopted at an IMO conference in 2002, together with amendments to other international agreements.
 The aim of the code is to ensure better protection of ships and port facilities.
-Regulation (EC) No 725/2004 of 31 March 2004 was intended to ensure that decisions adopted by the IMO were interpreted and implemented uniformly.
-The European Union Maritime Security Strategy was launched on 24 June 2014 with the adoption of a Council decision approving it as a political and strategic measure for effectively addressing maritime security challenges using all relevant international, EU and national instruments.
+The 2004 regulation on enhancing ship and port facility security (Regulation (EC) No 725/2004) was intended to ensure that decisions adopted by the IMO were interpreted and implemented uniformly.
+The EU’s maritime security strategy was launched on 24 June 2014 with the adoption of a Council decision approving it as a political and strategic measure for effectively addressing maritime security challenges using all relevant international, EU and national instruments.

 D. Passenger ship safety and ship inspection

-On 30 September 2020, the Commission adopted a proposal for a Council decision on the position to be taken on behalf of the European Union in the European Committee[1] for drawing up Standards in the field of Inland Navigation and in the Central Commission for the Navigation on the Rhine on the adoption of standards concerning technical requirements for inland waterways vessels.
+The Council decision on the position to be taken on behalf of the EU within the European Committee for drawing up standards in the field of inland navigation (CESNI) and within the Central Commission for Navigation of the Rhine (CCNR) on the adoption of standards concerning technical requirements for inland waterway vessels (Council decision (EU) 2020/1508) was adopted on 12 October 2020.
+Directive 2003/25/EC lays out specific stability requirements for roll-on/roll-off passenger ships.
+It was amended by Directive (EU) 2023/946.

 E. Digital maritime systems and services

-The use of digital information improves the efficiency, attractiveness and environmental sustainability of maritime transport and contributes to the integration of the sector into the digital multimodal logistic chain.
-Directive 2005/44/EC on harmonised river information services sets a framework for digital information services to aid traffic and transport management in the EU inland waterway transport industry.
-A revision of the Directive is being considered in order to address shortcomings in the current framework, focus on new developments in digitalisation and make technical standards more efficient.
+The use of digital information systems improves the efficiency, attractiveness and environmental sustainability of maritime transport and contributes to the integration of the sector into the digital multimodal logistic chain.
+The directive on harmonised river information services (Directive 2005/44/EC) sets a framework for digital information services to aid traffic and transport management in the EU inland waterway transport industry.
+In January 2024, the Commission adopted a proposal for a directive amending Directive 2005/44/EC.
+In March 2025, Parliament’s Committee on Transport and Tourism adopted its report on this proposal and took the decision to open interinstitutional negotiations on it.
+A provisional agreement was reached on 26 June 2025, which was confirmed at Parliament’s first reading concluded on 7 October 2025.
+The Council adopted the agreed text on 27 October 2025.
+The revised directive will be signed in November 2025 and subsequently published.

-On 20 October 2010, the European Parliament and the Council adopted Directive 2010/65/EU on reporting formalities for ships arriving in and/or departing from ports of the Member States.
+In 2010, Parliament and the Council adopted Directive 2010/65/EU on reporting formalities for ships arriving in and/or departing from ports of the Member States.

-In 2018, the Commission published a proposal for a Regulation establishing a European Maritime Single Window (EMSW) environment and repealing Directive 2010/65/EU.
+In 2018, the Commission published a proposal for a regulation establishing a European Maritime Single Window (EMSW) environment and repealing Directive 2010/65/EU.
 The EMSW includes harmonised rules for providing information required for port calls.
 Following adoption by Parliament and the Council, Regulation (EU) 2019/1239 was published in the Official Journal on 25 July 2019.
 The Commission adopted Implementing Regulation (EU) 2023/204 in October 2022 to standardise and define the features of the EMSW to ensure a harmonised reporting environment for users in all Member States.
-Commission Delegated Regulation (EU) 2023/205 of 7 November 2022 amends the list of reporting obligations required by legislation regarding port calls and, moreover, establishes a data set for the EMSW.
-In the second quarter of 2023, the Commission plans to adopt another implementing regulation to lay out technical specifications for the harmonised reporting interface module of the maritime national single windows, which are the electronic platforms for reporting on ships’ port visits.
+Commission Delegated Regulation (EU) 2023/205 amends the list of reporting obligations required by legislation regarding port calls and, moreover, establishes a data set for the EMSW; it was further amended in 2025 by Commission Delegated Regulation (EU) 2025/674.

 F. Developments since the Erika and Prestige disasters